QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 **Don’t repeat yourself (DRY)**: Do not copy-paste code, make a function.
-Otherwise, you need to remember that you will have ``n`` places to patch if you found a bug, not worth it.
-You should also use constants rather than writing, again and again, a value like ``"toto"`` (for instance) in the code.
+Otherwise, you need to remember that you will have ``n`` places to patch if you found a bug, and that's not worth it.
+You should also use constants rather than writing, again and again, a value like ``"toto"`` in your code.

 **you ain't gonna need it (YAGNI)**: don't write code unless you need it.

-**Keep it simple, stupid (KISS)**: simple code means less code, easier to debug, easier to modify so don't make things complicated.
+**Keep it simple, stupid (KISS)**: simple code means less code.
+It's easier to debug and to modify, so don't make things complicated.

 **Code For The Maintainer**: write your code like you